 Emmanuel is working to create the conditions for a safe reopening of campus for the Spring 2021 semester.
 The College is collaborating with peer institutions, as well as state and city agencies, on best practices for minimizing the spread of the COVID-19 virus.
 To that end, Emmanuel has focused planning efforts around: the need for de-densified facilities; rigorous testing, contact tracing and isolation/quarantine protocols; and the development of clear expectations for our community’s behavior, including the adherence to social distancing and use of masks both on and off campus.

 While classes are being conducted 100% virtually for the fall 2020 semester, students will be welcomed back to campus to participate in face-to-face course models for the spring.
 Some courses will continue to be offered virtually as well.
 Course listings and their expected model of delivery (face-to-face or 100% virtual) will be made available the first week of November; for those students living on campus, the goal is for a balance of face-to-face and online classes.

 The Spring 2021 semester will now begin on Wednesday, January 27th, one week later than originally planned.
-To further ensure community health, we, like many colleges, will not have a spring break, although we are looking at the academic calendar to ensure “breathing time” throughout the semester.

 The speed and magnitude of the changes we have seen in 2020 underscore the importance of an Emmanuel education.
 For over 100 years, we have equipped students with the skills and agility to succeed in a constantly shifting marketplace and to advance a better and more just society.
 This commitment is as strong as ever as we prepare students to thrive in the post-COVID era.
 In a similar sense, the challenges posed by the pandemic are casting a light on the values that have always characterized our community: empathy, respect, service, and concern for the common good.
 Together, let us continue to model these values to one another and to our world.